zanerock/cloudsite/README.md

 ## Known limitations

-- The current setup instructions grant the user 'PowerUserAccess', which is overly broad.
-We need to determine what permissions are needed and generate a permissions policy document with only the necessary permissions.
-See [issue #36](https://github.com/liquid-labs/cloudsite/issues/36).
 - The permissions used by the 'ContactHandler' Lambda function are overly broad and need to be narrowed.
 See [issue #34](https://github.com/liquid-labs/cloudsite/issues/34).

 ## Contributing